emqx/emqx-docs/en_US/network/ocsp.md

 {% emqxce %}

-The Online Certificate Status Protocol (OCSP) is an Internet protocol used to obtain the revocation status of SSL/TLS certificates, ensuring secure communication.
+The OCSP(Online Certificate Status Protocol ) is an Internet protocol used to obtain the revocation status of SSL/TLS certificates, ensuring secure communication.
 EMQX, as a prominent MQTT broker in IoT applications, places a strong emphasis on security.
 From version 5.0.23 onwards, EMQX supports OCSP Stapling for MQTT SSL listeners to bolster security.

 {% endemqxce %}

 {% emqxee %}

-The Online Certificate Status Protocol (OCSP) is an Internet protocol used to obtain the revocation status of SSL/TLS certificates, ensuring secure communication.
+The OCSP(Online Certificate Status Protocol) is an Internet protocol used to obtain the revocation status of SSL/TLS certificates, ensuring secure communication.
 EMQX, as a prominent MQTT broker in IoT applications, places a strong emphasis on security.
 From version 5.0.3 onwards, EMQX supports OCSP Stapling for MQTT SSL listeners to bolster security.

 {% endemqxee %}